Definition

 The danger it introduces

-Validationless mining carries a real hazard: if the header belongs to a block that is actually invalid, the miner can extend an invalid chain and produce blocks that the network rejects.
-This is not theoretical — during the July 2015 BIP 66 soft-fork activation, several pools relying on SPV mining built on an invalid chain, briefly causing a fork and temporarily showing confirmations that did not hold.
-The episode is the standard cautionary example of trusting a header without verifying its contents.
+Validationless mining carries a real hazard: if the header belongs to a block that is actually invalid, the miner extends an invalid chain and produces blocks the network rejects.
+This is not theoretical.
+During the July 2015 BIP 66 soft-fork activation, several pools relying on SPV mining built on top of an invalid block, briefly forking the network and causing lightweight wallets to display confirmations that later evaporated.
+Roughly six blocks of work were orphaned, and the episode remains the standard cautionary tale about trusting a header without verifying its contents.
+It also illustrated a second-order harm: SPV mining by miners undermines the security assumptions of SPV wallets, which count confirmations on the assumption that miners validate.

 In Simple Terms